 As relatively small spaces, bathrooms require great attention to detail.
 A matter as seemingly simple as the choice between different types of shower enclosure can have a considerable impact on the overall look and feel of a bathroom.

-There are a number of factors which come into play when considering shower enclosures.
-The final decision for you will depend on a number of these so here's a look at the key things to compare:
+There are several factors which come into play when considering shower enclosures.
+The final decision for you will depend on a number of these so here's a look at the key things to compare.

 Take a look at your bath tub